BattleHook/ACOM-JTAlert-PWR/README.md

 The tested capture rectangle starts at approximately window-relative x=12, y=318 and is 305 x 23 pixels wide.
 If the ACOM layout, window scaling, or display scaling changes, this rectangle may need adjustment in `Read-ACOM-Power.ps1` and the AHK capture coordinates.

+Required ACOM Director Plus configuration: enable Keep on top so the OCR capture remains reliable when other windows are used.

 ## JTAlert Log Fields visibility requirement